 - 2 large egg whites

-- Toss the fresh strawberries with 1/4 cup of the sugar.
+- Toss 24 oz fresh strawberries with 1/4 cup of the sugar.
 Macerate 30 minutes.
-Meanwhile, use a food processor to grind the freeze dried strawberries into a powder.
+Meanwhile, use a food processor to grind 1 oz freeze dried strawberries into a powder.
 Transfer the powder to a small bowl and set aside.
-Puree and strain (see note) the fresh strawberries to make 2 cups of puree.
+Puree and strain the fresh strawberries to make 2 cups of puree.
 Stir the strawberry powder into the puree.

-- Place the liquor (or cool water) into a microwave safe bowl.
-Sprinkle the gelatin in an even layer over the liquor and set it aside to bloom.
-Whip the cream with another 1/4 cup of the sugar and fold it into the puree.
+- Place 2 tablespoons orange liquor (or cool water) into a microwave safe bowl.
+Sprinkle 1 packet unflavored gelatin powder in an even layer over the liquor and set it aside to bloom.
+Whip 8 oz heavy cream with another 1/4 cup of the sugar and fold it into the puree.
 Refrigerate while you prepare the other ingredients.

 - Heat the bloomed gelatin in the microwave in 10 second increments until it's hot to the touch.
 Working quickly, add a 1/2 cup of the mousse to the warmed gelatin.
 Whisk to combine.
 Pour the gelatin mixture back into the mousse.
 Immediately whisk until the mousse is smooth and the gelatin is evenly incorporated.
 Immediately fold the whites into the mousse.